DucManhPhan/DucManhPhan.github.io/_post_preparation/2020-04-01-cqrs-architecture.md

 1. History about CQS, CQRS

+    CQS - Command Query Separation pattern is introduced by Bertrand Meyer in [Object Oriented Software Construction book](https://www.amazon.com/Object-Oriented-Software-Construction-Book-CD-ROM/dp/0136291554).
+And CQS pattern only used for class/component in the coding aspect.
+It does not influence to the architectural of the system.

     Below is a table that describes the Command and Query.

     |        Command        |          Query         |